peterdu1109/JellyfinUpscalerPlugin/README.md

 https://raw.githubusercontent.com/Kuschel-code/JellyfinUpscalerRepo/main/repo.json

-Save the changes.
-2. Install the Plugin
+Click Save to confirm.
+STEP 2: INSTALL THE PLUGIN
-Go to Dashboard > Plugins > Catalog.
+Navigate to Dashboard > Plugins > Catalog.
-Find Jellyfin Upscaler in the list.
+Find Jellyfin Upscaler in the plugin list.
 Click Install and follow the instructions.
-3. Enable and Configure
+STEP 3: ENABLE AND CONFIGURE
-Restart Jellyfin if necessary.
+Restart Jellyfin if required.
 Go to Dashboard > Plugins > Installed Plugins and ensure Jellyfin Upscaler is enabled.
-Optional: Adjust settings based on your device's hardware capabilities.
+Configure the settings (if necessary) to suit your device's hardware capabilities.
-Supported Devices
+SUPPORTED DEVICES
+This plugin is compatible with a wide range of devices:

-NVIDIA RTX GPUs: Utilizes NVIDIA's CUDA technology for high-quality upscaling.
+NVIDIA RTX GPUs: Utilizes CUDA for efficient upscaling.
-Apple Devices (macOS, iOS): Leverages Metal for optimized performance.
+Apple Devices (macOS, iOS): Powered by Apple Metal for optimal performance.
-Android Devices: Vulkan API for efficient upscaling.
+Android Devices: Leverages Vulkan for hardware acceleration.
-Smart TVs and Browsers: Falls back to software-based upscaling when hardware support is unavailable.
+Smart TVs and Web Browsers: Uses software-based upscaling as a fallback.
-License
+TROUBLESHOOTING
+If you encounter issues, follow these steps:

+Plugin Not Appearing in Catalog:
+Ensure the repository URL is added correctly in Dashboard > Plugins > Repositories.

+Upscaling Not Working:
+Verify that your device supports the necessary hardware APIs (e.g., NVIDIA CUDA, Apple Metal, Vulkan).

+Logs:
+Check the Jellyfin logs under Dashboard > Logs for any plugin-related errors.

+LICENSE
 This project is licensed under the MIT License.
 See the LICENSE file for details.

-Troubleshooting
-Plugin does not appear in the catalog:
-Ensure the repository URL is correctly added in Dashboard > Plugins > Repositories.
-Upscaling not working:
-Verify your device supports the necessary hardware APIs (e.g., NVIDIA CUDA, Apple Metal, Vulkan).
-Logs:
-Check Jellyfin logs in Dashboard > Logs for any errors related to the plugin.
-Contributing
+CONTRIBUTING
-Contributions are welcome!
-Feel free to open an issue or submit a pull request on the GitHub repository.
+We welcome contributions!
+If you would like to improve this plugin or report an issue, feel free to open an issue or submit a pull request on our GitHub Repository.